glams-lean-2024/glams-lean-2024.github.io/docs/ssfm.md

 ---
 layout: page
-title: Sporadic seminars in formalising mathematics (ssfm)
+title: SSFM
 ---

+SSFM stands for Sporadic Seminars in Formalising Mathematics.

 These seminars talks will be for anyone that wants to share any progress of their formalisation or for those who just want to show off something they have formalised.